-The collection has evolved along with the University.
-The University was founded in 1855 as the Michigan Agricultural College.
+Michigan State University was founded in 1855 as the Michigan Agricultural College (MAC).
 In 1883, Dr. E.A.A.
 Grange was hired as the first professor of veterinary science.
 The Michigan Veterinary Medical Association (MVMA) founded in 1883 has had major influence on the College.

-In 1900 the MVMA passed a resolution recommending the establishment of a course on the scientific aspects of meat and milk inspection.
-In 1902 the MVMA passed a resolution recommending a veterinary curriculum of not less than three years.
-The bacteriology department at MAC was organized in 1901 and later became the department of Microbiology and Public Health.
-In 1910 the Veterinary Division at MAC was organized.
-It was the first four year veterinary college curriculum east of the Mississippi and the eighth to be established at a land grant institution.
+In 1900, the MVMA passed a resolution recommending the establishment of a course on the scientific aspects of meat and milk inspection.
+In 1902, the MVMA passed a resolution recommending a veterinary curriculum of not less than three years.
+The bacteriology department at MAC was organized in 1901 and later became the Department of Microbiology and Public Health.
+In 1910, the Veterinary Division at MAC was organized.
+It was the first four-year veterinary college curriculum east of the Mississippi, and the eighth to be established at a land grant institution.
 Dr. Giltner, head of the Veterinary Division, started a medical biology curriculum within the Division in 1926.
 It was named the School of Medical Technology and was the first Bachelor of Science program of its kind in the world.
-The School of Medical Technology is now a program within the College of Natural Science and continues to offer a bachelor's degree and a master's degree.
-The Veterinary division became a school in 1943 and then a college in 1955 when MAC became Michigan State University.
+The School of Medical Technology is now the Biomedical Laboratory Diagnostics Program within the College of Natural Science, and continues to offer a bachelor's degree and a master's degree.
+The Veterinary Division became a school in 1943, and then a college in 1955 when MAC became Michigan State University.